EMIR Reporting Requirements – What You File, When, and How to Get It Right

 FCs bear the heaviest reporting burden.
 They report all their own derivatives, and under the Refit rules they are also responsible and legally liable for reporting on behalf of NFC- counterparties.
 That second obligation caught several firms off guard when it went live.

 A non-financial counterparty that exceeds any of the clearing thresholds becomes an NFC+.
-The thresholds are calculated on a rolling 30-business-day average of gross notional positions in OTC derivatives that do not objectively reduce risk.
-The values set under Article 10(4)(b) and the related delegated acts are: EUR 1 billion for credit derivatives, EUR 1 billion for equity derivatives, EUR 3 billion for interest rate derivatives, EUR 3 billion for FX derivatives, and EUR 4 billion for commodity and other derivatives.
+The thresholds are calculated on a rolling average of gross notional positions in OTC derivatives that do not objectively reduce risk.
+The values set under Article 10(4)(b) and the related delegated acts are: EUR 1 billion for credit derivatives, EUR 1 billion for equity derivatives, EUR 3 billion for interest rate derivatives, EUR 3 billion for FX derivatives, and EUR 3 billion for commodity and other derivatives.
+The calculation methodology was refined by EMIR 3, and ESMA’s February 2026 final report on the clearing thresholds regime has proposed higher values for several of these categories, submitted to the European Commission for adoption and expected to apply later in 2026; confirm the values in force before relying on this list close to that date.
+Our guide to the EMIR 3 clearing thresholds and active account requirement covers the changes.

 NFC+ entities carry reporting obligations equivalent to FCs.
 They report their own trades and cannot delegate the legal liability for accuracy.
 They can outsource the operational act of submission to a third party, but the legal responsibility stays with them.